Names of the Levant: Palestine

 An early version of the name Palestine was first recorded by the ancient Egyptians as Peleset.
 Herodotus later called the whole area Syria Palaistinē in his Histories (c.
-450 BC), and included the entire territory of ancient Israel and Judea (which he noted for the practice of circumcision), not specifically the coastal Philistine territory (whose people notably did not practice circumcision).
+450 BC), and included the entire territory of ancient Israel and Judea (which he noted for the practice of circumcision), not specifically the coastal Philistine territory (whose people notably did not practice circumcision according to Bible).
 The Romans applied the term Syria Palaestina to the southern part of the region—beginning in AD 135, following the Bar Kokhba revolt—to complete the disassociation with the former identity of Judaea.
 The name continued to be used for the province throughout later Byzantine and Islamic rule.

 Standard Hebrew has two names for Palestine, both of which are different from the Hebrew name for ancient Philistia.
 The first name Palestina was used by Hebrew speakers in the British Mandate of Palestine; it is spelled like the name for Philistia but with three more letters added to the end and a Latin pronunciation given.
 The second name Falastin is a direct loan from the Arabic form, and is used today specifically to refer to the modern Palestinians and to political aspirations for a Palestinian state.